 What Time of Day Are Car Accidents Most Likely to Happen?

-You would probably expect the highest number of accidents to occur at night, when drivers are tired, contending with reduced visibility, and sometimes, returning home intoxicated from parties and bars.
-However, OHSO crash records actually indicate that the vast majority of crashes and collisions take place during the day.
-In fact, OHSO found that daytime accidents were just over three times more likely to occur than nighttime accidents.
+If statistics are any indication, the answer to this question is a resounding yes.
+However, the data paints a somewhat surprising picture.
+You would probably expect the most accidents to occur at night, when drivers are tired, contending with reduced visibility, and sometimes, returning home intoxicated from parties and bars.
+However, OHSO crash records indicate that most crashes and collisions occur during the day.
+OHSO found that daytime accidents were just over three times more likely than nighttime accidents.
 Unexpectedly, OHSO data also indicates that the amount of lighting has virtually no impact on the frequency of nighttime crashes, with a slim difference of just 282 accidents between crashes with lighting and crashes without lighting.
+The following statistics are sourced from the OHSO report on statewide crashes, the most recent data available:

 • Daylight – 49,455 crashes